oliviazhang0809/puppet-heka/README.md

 #####`config_path`

 Configuration file `config.toml` location.
+By default, it is under `/opt/hekad/shared`.

 #####`exec_path`

 `init.sh` location.
+You don't need to call it directly.
+To turn on and off the service, you should do `service hekad start` or `service hekad stop`.

-Rest params are associated with heka - please check [Configuring hekad](https://hekad.readthedocs.org/en/v0.8.0/config/index.html), [Inputs](https://hekad.readthedocs.org/en/v0.8.0/config/inputs/) and [Decoders](https://hekad.readthedocs.org/en/v0.8.0/config/decoders/index.html).
+The rest of params are associated with heka - please check [Configuring hekad](https://hekad.readthedocs.org/en/v0.8.0/config/index.html), [Inputs](https://hekad.readthedocs.org/en/v0.8.0/config/inputs/) and [Decoders](https://hekad.readthedocs.org/en/v0.8.0/config/decoders/index.html) for more information.

 ##Limitations